jbush001/NyuziProcessor/software/apps/quakeview/README.md

 takes advantage of early-z rejection, skipping shading pixels that aren't visible.
 As it walks the tree, it skips nodes that that the PVS did not mark.

-Lightmaps are similarily assembled into a texture map and applied in the pixel shader.
+Lightmaps are similarly assembled into a texture map and applied in the pixel shader.